Amos Nondi

-Amos Nondi Obiero (born 10 February 1999) is a Kenyan professional footballer who plays as a midfielder, most recently for Partizani Tirana.
+Amos Nondi Obiero (born 10 February 1999) is a Kenyan professional footballer who plays as a midfielder.

 Club career

 Nondi began his career with Gor Mahia, where he was described as a "fixture in the matchday squad".

 On 18 January 2023, Ararat-Armenia announced the signing of Nondi from Dila Gori.
 On 5 July 2025, Ararat-Armenia announced the departure of Nondi by mutual agreement.

 Style of play

 Nondi mainly operates as a midfielder but also has played as a right-back.

 Personal life

 Nondi has regarded Kenya international Victor Wanyama as his football idol.